 Teach English in Daegu

 Do you want to teach English in Daegu?
-Daegu is a popular teaching destination with Reach To Teach teachers because of its close promixity to Seoul and Busan.
-Being located in the middle of the country, Daegu is centrally located and offers a little bit of everything at a very affordable cost of living.
+Daegu is a popular teaching destination with Reach To Teach teachers because of its close proximity to Seoul and Busan.
+Being located in the middle of the country, Daegu offers a little bit of everything at a very affordable cost of living.

 It is the fourth largest city in all of South Korea found in the Yeongnam region, boasting a population of 2.5 million residents and it’s the capital of the Gyeongsangbuk-do province and is steeped in Korean history.
 We’ve had hundreds of teachers teach English in Daegu through the EPIK program of the years.